BlackHolePerturbationToolkit/BlackHoleAnalysis/Source/Documentation/English/Guides/BlackHoleAnalysis.md

        "DetailedFunctions" -> {
            {"EvaluateDiscontinuities", "Evaluate coefficients of delta functions, their derivatives, and the derivatives of step functions."}, {"MasterFunctionDiscontinuities", "Discontinuities in the master function"},
-           {"HttDiscontinuities", "Discontinuities in the the MP amplitude htt in RWZ or Lorenz gauge"}, {"HtrDiscontinuities", "Discontinuities in the the MP amplitude htr in RWZ or Lorenz gauge"}, {"HrrDiscontinuities", "Discontinuities in the the MP amplitude hrr in RWZ or Lorenz gauge"}, {"JtDiscontinuities", "Discontinuities in the the MP amplitude jt in RWZ or Lorenz gauge"}, {"JrDiscontinuities", "Discontinuities in the the MP amplitude jr in RWZ or Lorenz gauge"}, {"KDiscontinuities", "Discontinuities in the the MP amplitude K in RWZ or Lorenz gauge"}, {"GDiscontinuities", "Discontinuities in the the MP amplitude G in RWZ or Lorenz gauge"}, {"HtDiscontinuities", "Discontinuities in the the MP amplitude ht in RWZ or Lorenz gauge"}, {"HrDiscontinuities", "Discontinuities in the the MP amplitude hr in RWZ or Lorenz gauge"}, {"H2Discontinuities", "Discontinuities in the the MP amplitude h2 in RWZ or Lorenz gauge"}, {"DiscontinuitiesFunction", "Provides the function that gives discontinuities for an associated label"}
+           {"HttDiscontinuities", "Discontinuities in the the MP amplitude htt in RWZ or Lorenz gauge. \
+Similar functions exist for htr, hrr, jt, jr, K, G, ht, hr, and h2."},
+           {"DiscontinuitiesFunction", "Provides the function that gives discontinuities for an associated label"}
        }
     },